 Take the time to reflect on how much you’ve achieved, all the skills you’ve gained and where your strengths lie.
 You are worthy of all your accomplishments and deserve the recognition you get!

 If you’re finding this step particularly hard it might be a good idea to keep a record of your wins.
-Keep a folder of all your certificates, update your cv and linkedin profile with new experiences regularly and write out a to-do list everyday (bonus: ticking off each job is a great motivator!).
+Keep a folder of all your certificates and achievements.
+Also update your cv and linkedin profile with new experiences regularly and write out a to-do list everyday (bonus: ticking off each job is a great motivator!).

 Shadowing & Placements

-If you can, arranging an attendance of a working placement or shadowing those you are or may be responsible for can be important.
-It can help you dispel any impressions you may have in mind and instead allows you to focus on the real progression of office life there.
+Arrange a working placement or opportunity to shadow.
+This can help you dispel any impressions you may and instead allows you to focus on the real progression of office life there.
 Additionally, you can see just how industry standards are respected or ignored, or what the practical ground-level problems are.
 This can help you completely avoid the ‘out of touch’ manager syndrome we all know and dislike, allowing you to contribute to healthy changes within your role.
 Nothing could help you feel like less of an impostor when you inform yourself to this degree.